ocaml/merlin/CONTRIBUTING.md

 #### `/src/kernel`
 The backbone of merlin.
 Contains configuration utilities and pipeline management.
-The pipeline describe the compilation workflow: parsing, ppxing and typing.
+The pipeline describes the compilation workflow: parsing, ppxing and typing.

 #### `/src/frontend/query_protocol.ml`